kimdolion/first-hundred-client/README.md

 # First Hundred
+Goal setting app.
 A digital scrapbook/journal created to help people keep track of the first hundred activities and events they want to participate in.

 [Front-end Client](https://kimdolion.github.io/first-hundred-client/#/)